junxit/us-congress-bills-113/metadata.md

 - 2013-09-04 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 165.
 - 2013-10-28 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S7581; text as passed Senate: CR S7581)
 - 2013-10-28 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S7581; text as passed Senate: CR S7581)
+- 2013-10-29 — Message on Senate action sent to the House.
+- 2013-10-29 — Received in the House.
+- 2013-10-29 — Referred to the House Committee on Veterans' Affairs.